-James R. Otteson is Professor of Philosophy and Economics at Yeshiva University and former chairman of the department of philosophy at the University of Alabama.
-He received a B.A. from the Program of Liberal Studies at the University of Notre Dame, an M.A. in philosophy from the University of Wisconsin-Milwaukee, and an A.M. and Ph.D. in philosophy from the University of Chicago.
+He received his B.A. from the Program of Liberal Studies at the University of Notre Dame, M.A. in philosophy from the University of Wisconsin-Milwaukee, and A.M. and Ph.D. in philosophy from the University of Chicago.